 Ralph D. Feigin was a phenomenal clinician, teacher, and writer.
 His prolific work as editor of Feigin and Cherry’s Textbook of Pediatric Infectious Diseases, and author of numerous publications helped to advance pediatric infectious diseases.
-In his memory the Journal of the Pediatric Infectious Diseases Society (JPIDS), the official journal of the Pediatric Infectious Diseases Society, has created an apprenticeship program aimed at fostering talented young pediatric infectious diseases physicians who are interested in playing a role in the publications that help to inform the field.
+In his memory the Journal of the Pediatric Infectious Diseases Society (JPIDS), the official journal of the Pediatric Infectious Diseases Society, has created an apprenticeship program aimed at fostering talented early career pediatric infectious diseases physicians who have an interest in contributing to publications that help to inform the field.

-The deadline for receipt of nomination materials is Monday, August 10, 2020.
-Candidates should complete the attached application and send a CV, brief letter of interest, and three letters of recommendation to the PIDS Headquarters office via email (firstname.lastname@example.org).
+The deadline for receipt of nomination materials is Thursday, August 31, 2023 at 5:00 p.m.
+ET.
+Candidates should complete the application below and send a CV, one page letter of interest, and two letters of recommendation to the PIDS Headquarters office via email (email@example.com).

 JPIDS publishes articles furthering research and practice in perinatal, childhood, and adolescent infectious diseases.
 The journal is a high-quality source of original research articles, clinical trial reports, guidelines, and topical reviews ranging from bench to bedside, with particular attention to the interests and needs of the pediatric infectious diseases community.